- Purchase the complete Expat Arrivals Indonesia Guide (PDF)

 Major religions: Indonesia is the largest Muslim country in the world, although freedom of religion is permitted, with Christianity and Buddhism also widely practised.

-Main languages: Bahasa Indonesia (official), English (tourist centres and Jakarta)
+Main languages: Bahasa Indonesia, English

-Currency: The Indonesian rupiah (IDR), divided into 100 sen. Locals may use the word perak when referring to their currency.
-There are plenty of local and international banks in Indonesia, but many expats choose to maintain their existing bank account in their home country.
+Money: The Indonesian rupiah (IDR), divided into 100 sen. There are plenty of local and international banks in Indonesia, but many expats choose to maintain their existing bank account in their home country.

 Internet domain: .id